-Halloween is back on Front Street in Lahaina in 2012.
-For just the second time since 2007, Lahaina will host an officially sanctioned Halloween celebration on Tuesday, October 31, 2012.
+Halloween is back on Front Street in Lahaina in 2013.
+For just the third time since 2007, Lahaina will host an officially sanctioned Halloween celebration on Thursday, October 31, 2013.

 While the annual keiki or children's parade was delightful, things changed after dark when too many adults, often having to much to drink, showed up in rowdy groups and wearing insensitive and sometime lewd costumes.
 The last time my wife and I attended Halloween in Lahaina we left shortly after the keiki parade and a brief visit to Banyan Tree Park for a bite to eat and a sampling of the entertainment.